-AHAND Contactless Door Sensor – Touch-Free Access for Ultimate Convenience!
+AHAND Contactless Door Sensor

-✔ DDA Compliant – Ensuring accessibility for users with physical disabilities.
+DDA Compliant – Ensuring accessibility for users with physical disabilities.

-✔ Multi-Sensory Feedback – Beeps on activation with selectable LED indicators for enhanced visibility.
+Multi-Sensory Feedback – Beeps on activation with selectable LED indicators for enhanced visibility.

-✔ Steritouch® Protection – Kills 99.9% of germs, making it a hygienic alternative to mechanical push pads.
+Antimicrobial Protection – Kills 99.9% of germs, making it a hygienic alternative to mechanical push pads.

-✔ Ideal for All Users – Designed to assist individuals with sight and hearing impairments through illuminated LEDs and built-in sounders.
+Ideal for All Users – Designed to assist individuals with sight and hearing impairments through illuminated LEDs and built in sounders.

-✔ Versatile & Stylish – Available in various styles and designs to match any installation.
+Versatile & Stylish – Available in various styles and designs to match any installation.

-✔ Internal & External Use – Durable enough for both environments (except single gang models).
+Internal & External Use – Durable enough for both environments (except single gang models).

-✔ Cost-Effective & Reliable – More affordable and dependable than traditional stainless steel mechanical pads.
+Cost Effective & Reliable – More affordable and dependable than traditional stainless steel mechanical pads.

 - DDA Compliant